unlock-protocol/unlock/subgraph/README.md

 yarn run deploy-all
 ```

 Deploy the latest subgraph code to the studio.
 If `studioName` option is set it will use it instead of the `studioEndpoint` set in `network.subgraph`.
 If `studioEndpoint` is not set or `studioName` is not passed as a parameter, it will deploy to the hosted service.
-The `label` option should always be set when doing studio deployments, otherwise it will fallback to deploying to hosted service as well.
+If `label` option is not set, it will try to deploy from `v0.0.1` and increment by 1 until it succeeds.

 Deploying all will deploy all networks that have `studioEndpoint` set.